EliTu/JS-Course---The-Pig-Game/README.md

   - New game button - Upon a press will initialize a new game (but saves the player names that were set during the game setup), as a    result the total scores and the current scores will be lost.
 Available after game initialization and also after a player won.
 Upon a player win, the button centers itself in the middle of the UI and needed to be pressed to renew a game.

   - Setting menu button - Upon a press the game setup menu will appear and the game can be reconfigured.
 Upon pressing the 'Complete' button a new game will start with the new configurations.

+## Future plans for this project:

+ - Concise and more clear JavaScript code.

+ - Add transition animations for the game setup menu pop-up and button appear/disappear.

+ - Make the site responsive.

+ - Create strict and light game modes, each changes the value of the penalties.
+Toggled from the game setup menu.

+ - Add more complex game rules (?).

+ - Add more player options (?).